Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Results

 While LLMs demonstrated strong performance on USPTO50k, such academic tests risk data contamination for models pre-trained on vast data corpora.
-To conduct a more rigorous, real-world validation, we evaluated our approach on five molecules that were previously synthesized and published in high-impact journals (see Fig. \ref{appendix:five_mols}), for which we were able to discuss the experimental procedures with the respective lab chemists.
-Although this small sample size prevents broad statistical generalization, the case study provides a crucial assessment of the model's practical capabilities and limitations.
+To conduct a more rigorous, real-world validation, we evaluated our approach on five molecules that were previously synthesized and published in high-impact journals (see Figure \ref{fig:five_mols}), for which we were able to discuss the experimental procedures with the respective lab chemists.
 For this evaluation, we used one of our top-performing LLMs (Gemini 2.5 Pro) with the PaRoutes reaction ontology (n=335) and annotated atom-maps by sequentially counting the atoms in a canonicalized SMILES.
-Our position model first proposed potential disconnection points, which the respective lab chemist of the molecule then curated for chemical relevance and to avoid redundancy for the transition model evaluation (an example for LEI-515 is provided in Appendix \ref{table:appendix_disconnections-lei-515}).
+Our position model first proposed potential disconnection points, which the respective lab chemist of the molecule then curated for chemical relevance and to avoid redundancy for the transition model evaluation (an example for LEI-515 is provided in Table \ref{table:appendix_disconnections-lei-515}).
 This process yielded 63 distinct position predictions for assessment and 19 selected positions with a total of 98 transitions.
-Afterwards, the chemist assessed these predictions against predefined questions, and we calculated accuracy as the percentage of correct model responses (compare Table \ref{tab:application_real_molecules}).
+Afterwards, the chemist assessed these predictions against predefined questions, and we calculated accuracy as the percentage of correct model responses (see Table \ref{tab:application_real_molecules}).